MicrosoftDocs/azure-docs/articles/active-directory/develop/active-directory-optional-claims.md

 You can configure optional claims for your application through the UI or application manifest.

-1. Sign in to the [Azure portal](https://portal.azure.com)
+1. Sign in to the [Azure portal](https://portal.azure.com).
-1. After you've authenticated, choose your Azure AD tenant by selecting it from the top right corner of the page
+1. After you've authenticated, choose your Azure AD tenant by selecting it from the top right corner of the page.
-1. Select **Azure Active Directory** from the left hand menu
+1. Select **Azure Active Directory** from the left hand menu.
-1. From the **Manage** section, select **App registrations**
+1. From the **Manage** section, select **App registrations**.
-1. Select the application you want to configure optional claims for in the list
+1. Select the application you want to configure optional claims for in the list.

 **Configuring optional claims through the UI:**

 [![Shows how to configure optional claims using the UI](./media/active-directory-optional-claims/token-configuration.png)](./media/active-directory-optional-claims/token-configuration.png)

-1. From the **Manage** section, select **Token configuration (preview)**
+1. From the **Manage** section, select **Token configuration (preview)**.
-2. Select **Add optional claim**
+2. Select **Add optional claim**.
-3. Select the token type you want to configure
+3. Select the token type you want to configure.
-4. Select the optional claims to add
+4. Select the optional claims to add.
-5. Click **Add**
+5. Click **Add**.

 **Configuring optional claims through the application manifest:**